 Having a medication record with pictures of the medication and an explanation of all the medicines to be taken including when they should be taken, how many and what they are for can help and is a useful prompt.
 These can be in paper or electronic form.

 People who have difficulty remembering if they have taken tablets or not may benefit from a medication diary or tick chart.
 If ticked when tablets are taken, these charts can be a good way of reminding people that tablets have been taken but they are inappropriate if a patient is unaware of the day and time.
+Alternatively pill boxes can help.
+A pharmacist may be able load your medication into the boxes that are available for every day of the week.
+Some online pharmacies can arrange these too.
+Talk to your pharmacist about what’s possible.

 How can Pharmacists help?

 Pharmacists are medical experts and will be happy to help you with any medication queries you have.
+You can use your Evergreen life app to share your record with them to make the process much safer and more efficient.

 In England & Wales pharmacists provide a free Medicines Use Review (MUR) service.
 This may benefit you and the people you care for by providing,